Sephta/time-series-modeling/README.md

 virtualenv env
 ```

-If using VSCode, you may get prompted to use the virtual environment for the current workspace.
-Say yes, and add the following to the generated .vscode/settings.json to enable linting/formatting on save:
+If using VSCode, create a .vscode/settings.json if not automatically generated.
+Add the following to the .vscode/settings.json to enable linting/formatting on save:

 ```
 {
-  ...
   "python.linting.pep8Enabled": true,
   "python.linting.pylintEnabled": true,
   "editor.formatOnSave": true,